Cioccopesce-Z/ZinterPL/README.md

 ## Limitations

 - **Arrays and matrices cannot be returned from functions** via `deven_`.
 Only scalar values (`int`, `char`, `float`) are returnable.
+- **Arrays and matrices cannot have default argument values.** Only scalar parameters support defaults.
+- **Maximum 16 arguments per function** (adjustable by changing the limit constant in the interpreter source).

 ---